developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/input/barcode/index.md

 **Height -** Specify the desired output image height in number of pixels.
 The aspect ratio of Width to Height must match the aspect ratio of the signature capture barcode to avoid distortion in the captured image.

-**JPEG Quality -** A value between 5 and 100 with increments of 5, with 100 representing the highest quality image and 5 representing the most optimized image.
+**JPEG Quality -** An integer value between 5 and 100 with increments of 5, with 100 representing the highest quality image and 5 representing the most optimized image.

 **Bits per pixel -** Specify the color depth of the output image.
+This is not applicable to JPEG image formats.
 Possible values:
-  0 - 1 BPP (2 levels)
+* 0 - 1 BPP (2 levels)
-  1 - 4 BPP (64 levels)
+* 1 - 4 BPP (16 levels)
-  2 - 8 BPP (256 levels)
+* 2 - 8 BPP (256 levels)

+Note: **Handling large image data -** Since the data size of a single image (which can be 1280 x 800 bytes = 1000 kb) can exceed the size limit of a single intent, DataWedge supports image data delivery via Android FileProvider API.
+For Decoder Signature type decodes, all image data are delivered using this approach.

+* It is expected that the user application copy the image files from the given URI (Uniform Resource Identifier) as soon as possible since DataWedge only keeps a maximum of 2 sets of decoded images before deleting them to create new images in the internal memory.

+* Refer to the Signature Decoder sample application for a code sample of handling image data from an Android client app.

 ------